lee-vincent/moo-ga-dnn-rl-trading/README.md

 # policy_network.py

 The script that creates the simple feed-forward neural network for the artificial intelligence.
-There are 6 linear layers, which also include activation layers utilizing the ReLU activation function.
+There are 6 linear layers, which also include activation layers utilizing the    activation function.
 The first layer consists of 10 nodes, which are the inputs to the neural network.
 The second layer consists of 5 nodes, the third layer with 10 nodes, the fourth layer with 4 nodess, the fifth layer with 10 nodes, and the sixth and final layer with 3 nodes.
 The final 3 nodes represent the output for the neural network, which is either a 0 (buy), 1 (hold), or 2(sell) decision.

 # trading_problem.py